Birational rigidity of orbifold degree 2 del Pezzo fibrations: Introduction

 \subsection{Method of the proof}

 Birational rigidity is often proved via the method of maximal singularities~\cite{Pukh-MM}.
-Roughly speaking, the method goes as follows: assume there is a birational map $f \colon X\dashrightarrow Y$, where $Y\to Z$ is another Mori fibre space.
+Roughly speaking, the method goes as follows: assume there is a birational map $\chi \colon X\dashrightarrow Y$, where $Y\to Z$ is another Mori fibre space.
 Then consider $\mathcal{H}$, the transform of a very ample complete linear system $\mathcal{H}'$ on $Y$.
 Essentially, $\mathcal{H}$ is mobile and there exists a rational number $n>0$ and a divisor $A$ pulled back from the base of the fibration such that $\mathcal{H}\subset\mid -nK_X+A\mid$.
-It follows that the pair $(X,\frac{1}{n}\mathcal{H})$ is not canonical \cite{Pukh123}.
+It follows that the pair $(X,\frac{1}{n}\mathcal{H})$ is not canonical (this is standard, see for example the discussion after Theorem 1.9 in \cite{Corti}).
 This implies that there exists a valuation $E$ with centre $C\subset X$ such that

 where $a_E(K_X)$ is the discrepancy of $E$ with respect to $K_X$ and $m_E$ is the multiplicity of $\mathcal{H}$ along $C$.
 This inequality together with the geometry of $X$ is then used to exclude many centres (curves and points on $X$) to satisfy this conditions by concluding various contradictions.
-Pukhlikov in \cite{Pukh123} studied multiplicities on towers of blow ups of centre on $X$ and introduced the {\it construction of the ladder} to achieve the desired contradiction.
-Corti in \cite[\S~5]{Corti} refines Pukhlikov's methods to reduce the computations without the tower by introducing a new inequality.
-We use a combination of these two techniques in Sections~\ref{super-max} and \ref{ladder} to exclude all smooth centres; we will then have to use the ladders together with Corti's inequality at various stages to obtain our results.
+Pukhlikov in \cite[Section~6]{Pukh123} studied multiplicities on towers of blow ups of centre on $X$ and introduced the {\it construction of the staircase} to achieve the desired contradiction.
+Corti in \cite[\S~5]{Corti} refines Pukhlikov's methods for the situations where the staircase technique is not necessary to reduce the computations without the tower by introducing a new inequality.
+We use a combination of these two techniques in Sections~\ref{super-max} and \ref{staircase} to exclude all smooth centres; we will then have to use the staircases together with Corti's inequality at various stages to obtain our results.
 We then show that the singular points produce Sarkisov links to other models $X_I$ of the del Pezzo fibration $\pi: X \to \MP^1$.
-We show that there is at least one $X_I$ with centres only at the smooth points, hence the combination of techniques of Corti and Pukhlikov is applicable.
+We show that there is at least one $X_I$ with centres only at the smooth points, which allows a combination of techniques of Corti and Pukhlikov to be efficiently used.